MohdDawoodO/parallax/README.md

 ```
 <div data-parallax="50">content</div>
 ```

-This project contains some examples, so you can try out how it works. 😃
+This project contains some examples, so you can try out how it works. 😃 If you want to see a quick demo, click this link: [useParallax demo](https://useparallax.vercel.app/)

 NOTE: Don't run the useParallax function in your root component, as it is always rendered.
 This will cause multiple scroll event listeners to be added, which can slow down the website.